sarnold/arm/README.rst

 (other) Steve's test setup:

- * Hardware: Trimslice, Wandboard quad, Chromebook, Raspberry Pi, Udoo quad, BeagleboneBlack, Efikamx Smartbook, MK802-II (A10)
+ * Hardware: Jetson, Trimslice, Wandboard quad, Chromebooks (snow and K1), Raspberry Pi B/B+/B2, Udoo quad, Cubox quad, BeagleboneBlack

-  - Full X is only built for the first 4 (so far) with wayland/weston testing in progress).
+  - Full X is only built for all of them (so far) with wayland/weston testing in progress)

+    + gles/egl, no opengl/glx, cairo/clutter/cogl, +qt5/-qt4, +gtk3/-gtk

  * Overlays: